CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 <a name="flow"/>

 ### Flow control statements
 Flow control statements are *if*, *for*, and *while*.
 Often partnered with the if statement are *else if* and *else*.
-However, Python's *else if* is shortened into *elif*.
-After every conditional statement we have a colon.
+However, Python's *else if* can be shortened into *elif*.
+After every conditional statement we need to place a colon.
 Next, we could proceed to a new indented line to tell Python we only want this code to be run when the previous conditional is satisfied.

 ```
 >>> a = 20